jfischoff/hasql-queue/developer_notes.md

+# 2/2/20
+- Not sure why stack is not working

 # 1/21/20
 - According to the flamecharts preparing the statements takes a third of the time.
 Also setting the schema takes some time.
 - Going to remove the schema setting first to simplify the code.
 Then I'll use prepared statements.